mutekinootoko/trytrysee_thecodingofthedead/README.md

 ### Zombies
 Answer **yo** to cheat.
 ### Golem
-Correct code are actually in the comments. :D
+Correct code are actually in the comments, or remove all code and type **yo**. :D

 ## Programming languages and Frameworks
 * Javascript